jonathan-laurent/delphyne/docs/manual/overview.md

 @strategy
 def find_param_value(expr: str) -> Strategy[Branch | Fail, IPDict, int]:
     """
-    Find an integer parameter `n` that makes a given math expression nonnegative for all real `x`.
-Then, prove that the resulting expression is indeed nonnegative for all real `x` by rewriting it into an equivalent form that makes this fact clear.
+    Find an integer `n` that makes a given math expression nonnegative for all real `x`.
+Prove that the resulting expression is nonnegative by rewriting it into an equivalent form.
     """
     x, n = sp.Symbol("x", real=True), sp.Symbol("n")
     symbs = {"x": x, "n": n}